Madinani

 Madinani is a town in north-western Ivory Coast.
-It is a sub-prefecture of and the seat of Madinani Department in Kabadougou Region, Denguélé District.
+It is a sub-prefecture and the seat of Madinani Department in Kabadougou Region, Denguélé District.
 Madinani is also a commune.
 The town is centered between two major settlements in both the Denguélé and Savanes Districts: Odienné, located 40 km west, and Boundiali, located 25 km to the east.

 In 2014, the population of the sub-prefecture of Madinani was 25,054.

 Villages

 The 18 villages of the sub-prefecture of Madinani and their population in 2014 are: